AvivGelfand/Resume/README.md

 - Achieved over 90% accuracy and 80% F1 scores in most target labels.
 Saved days of model complexity and training time using efficient sampling, overcoming significant imbalance.
 - Presented findings and achievements at a prominent statistics and data science conference in May 2024.

-## Upscale Analytics, Statistics & Machine Learning Instructor
+## Upscale Analytics, Statistics & Machine Learning Trainer

 - 2022 – 2024
-- Built dozens of hands-on  ML projects as assignments for a practical course in statistical inference and classic ML, with constant feedback from a Senior Data Scientist (and head lecturer), Michael Winer.
+- Built dozens of hands-on ML projects as assignments for a practical course in Statistical Inference and classic ML (Regression, Classification and Clustering), with constant feedback from a Senior Data Scientist (and head lecturer), Michael Winer.
 - Advanced from teaching assistant to instructor, then to a full rights partner after 3 successful semesters of weekly TA sessions with a significant presence of students.
 Worked primarily with Scikit-Learn, SciPy, and XGBoost Libraries.

 ## Israel Defense Forces (Volunteered, Lieutenant), Data Analyst & Economic Research Team Leader